 Nouvel has always been an innovator, so it’s not surprising that his advice is similarly forward-looking.
-In a 2017 interview, Nouvel encouraged sustainable architects to think about how their design might adapt to long-term changes: “More than ever, sustainability is at stake…We live in a world of constant and profound transformation, so architects have to radically rethink the way we build.
+In a 2017 interview, Nouvel encouraged architects to think about how their design might adapt to long-term changes: “More than ever, sustainability is at stake…We live in a world of constant and profound transformation, so architects have to radically rethink the way we build.
 New expressions need to reflect new paradigms and the rise of technology.
 We have to project our ideas far into the future, they need to stand the test of time.”

-Thankfully, many new and exciting sustainable resources and materials are being developed.
-From the widespread popularity of the LEED building standard to an increased availability of sustainable building materials, architects have more tools at their disposal than ever before.
-Still, Nouvel’s words ring true; the projects we build today need to be able to adapt to the challenges of tomorrow.
+Nouvel’s words ring true; the projects we build today need to be able to adapt to the challenges of tomorrow.
 Everything from the locally surrounding ecosystems to the durability of materials needs to be considered.
 What will the natural environment look like in 5, 10, or even 50 years?
 How can our buildings withstand those changes?
 These are the questions that must be asked in order to create buildings that stay relevant.

 William McDonough: Treat nature as a model